 Unfortunately, co-workers aren’t always going to get along.
 Sometimes this discord is due to a clash in personalities, sometimes it’s because of professional envy, and sometimes it’s simply the result of a toxic employee.
 As sad as it is, some people get a thrill out of causing trouble at work, either by bullying their co-workers, spreading harmful rumors or by actively trying to get other people terminated.
-While this type of behavior is harmful in any work environment, it’s particularly problematic in the medical field, where team unity and communication is necessary to providing proper care.
+While this type of behavior is harmful to any work environment, it’s particularly problematic in the medical field, where team unity and communication is necessary to provide proper care.
 If you’ve got a toxic coworker in your office, here are three tips for how to handle the situation.

 Don’t Play Their Game